leeyawnz/DevSecOps/Kubernetes/README.md

       port: 80
       targetPort: 9376
 ```
-To create the deployment from the YAML file, run this command:
+To create the service from the YAML file, run this command:
 ```
 kubectl apply -f service.yml
 ```